-If you’re making your way to North Iceland, there’s a natural wonder that you shouldn’t miss during your road trip.
+If you’re making your way up north, there’s a natural wonder that you shouldn’t miss during your road trip around Iceland.
 When staying in the Mývatn area, the Lofthellir ice cave is a must on your Iceland itinerary.
 You’ll find the Lofthellir cave close to Mt.
 Hverfjall in the Búrfell lava field.
-The 3,500-year-old cave is a hidden gem and one that you should discover .
+The 3,500-year-old cave is a hidden gem and one that you should discover.

 Most tour operators give the option of departing from either Akureyri or Mývatn, as both are convenient for reaching the cave.

-After parking, you’ll need to walk across a lava field for about 20-30 minutes to get to the entrance to the cave.
-But the scenery is absolutely spectacular.
+After parking your campervan rental, you’ll need to walk across a lava field for about 20-30 minutes to get to the entrance to the cave.
+But the scenery is spectacular.
 In addition to extinct volcanoes, you can see the craggy lava flows that have cooled and hardened on the ground’s surface.

 Once you arrive, it’s less of an entrance and more of an opening.
 Basically, it’s just a gigantic hole in the ground.
 There’s a ladder that you have to climb down to get into the cave.